 Classic Kaposi Sarcoma

-Classic Kaposi sarcoma is a rare disease that manifests as dark-colored lesions, often on the legs, ankles or feet.
+Classic Kaposi sarcoma patients develop dark-colored lesions, often on the legs, ankles or feet.
 These lesions are slow-growing and don’t often cause any symptoms.
-Over time, however, these lesions can cause problems such as painful leg swelling or gastrointestinal bleeding.
+Over time, however, they can cause problems such as painful leg swelling or gastrointestinal bleeding.

-More often, men of Italian or Eastern European descent are more susceptible to this form of the disease.
-People with classic Kaposi sarcoma often develop a secondary cancer, most often non-Hodgkin’s lymphoma.
+Men of Italian or Eastern European descent are more susceptible to this form of the disease, and people with classic Kaposi sarcoma often develop a secondary cancer, most often non-Hodgkin’s lymphoma.

 African Kaposi Sarcoma

-As its name suggests, African Kaposi sarcoma is found most frequently in young adult men who live near the equator in Africa.
-The disease follows a similar course to Classic Kaposi sarcoma and is characterized by violet to dark brown skin lesions.
+This disease is found most frequently in young adult men who live near the equator in Africa.
+It follows a similar course to Classic Kaposi sarcoma and is characterized by violet to dark brown skin lesions.
 A more aggressive form can spread from the skin to other tissues or organs.
 In children, this disease may be fatal.

 Immunosuppressive Therapy–Related Kaposi Sarcoma

-Immunosuppressive therapy–related Kaposi sarcoma (also called transplant-related or acquired Kaposi sarcoma) may occur after a major organ transplant such as kidney, heart or liver.
-Patients who undergo these types of major surgeries often take drugs to suppress their immune system.
-Kaposi sarcoma may develop in these patients who have weakened immune systems.
+Also called transplant-related or acquired Kaposi sarcoma, this form of sarcoma can occur after a major organ transplant such as kidney, heart or liver transplant.
+Patients who undergo these types of major surgeries often take drugs to suppress their immune system, and Kaposi sarcoma may develop because of their weakened immune systems.
 This form of the disease often affects the skin but can spread to other parts of the body including mucous membranes or other organs.

 Epidemic Kaposi Sarcoma

-Epidemic Kaposi sarcoma is a type of sarcoma only seen in homosexual or bisexual men infected with human immunodeficiency virus (HIV).
+Epidemic Kaposi sarcoma is seen only in homosexual or bisexual men infected with human immunodeficiency virus (HIV).
 Patients who go on to develop acquired immunodeficiency syndrome (AIDS) have a weakened immune system and are much more susceptible to infections and cancers such as Kaposi sarcoma.

-Symptoms of epidemic Kaposi sarcoma include lesions that form in different parts of the body including the skin, lining of the mouth, lymph nodes, stomach and intestines, lungs and lining of the chest, liver and spleen.
+Symptoms of epidemic Kaposi sarcoma include lesions that form in different parts of the body including the skin, mouth lining, lymph nodes, stomach and intestines, lungs and lining of the chest, liver and spleen.

 The disease is often first diagnosed by a dentist who may notice the presence of lesions in the mouth.